 ASAM recommends that someone attempting this level of detox should have a solid social support network in place, such as family and friends, who are encouraging and helpful towards their recovery.
 During this level of detox, the provider will typically help the patient enter into further, more in-depth treatment programs.

 This type of detox program may be preferable to some people as it affords great flexibility and customization.
-The greatest benefit of this mode of drug detox is that it affords detox with minimal disruption to work, school, or family life.
+The greatest benefit of this method of medical detox program is that it affords some of the benefits of detox without the disruption to work, school, or family life that an outpatient or inpatient program may create.
 Since it is so flexible, this type of detox can be worked into almost any schedule.
-This can be a double-edged sword, however, as this flexibility can fall short with regards to helping someone to change their habits and to seek and enter actual addiction treatment.
+This can be a double-edged sword, however, as this flexibility can fall short with regards to helping someone to change their habits and to seek and enter continuing care for addiction treatment and recovery.

 While similar to Level 1 detox, there is more interaction between patients and medical professionals as well as a more comprehensive therapeutic approach to treatment.
 There may be groups or classes involving addiction education, healthy coping strategies, or group therapy included in the daily schedule.
 Finally, there is more of an emphasis on continuing treatment after this level of detox, and nurses or caseworkers will be more encouraging in this regard.

 Outpatient is one of the most common types of detox performed.
-It can provide detox services while being minimally disruptive to other aspects of someone’s life.
+It can provide comprehensive detox services while being minimally disruptive to other aspects of someone’s life.
 Additionally, due to the greater support services that outpatient provides, a patient will have more resources when it comes to finding further addiction treatment.
-Conversely, someone is free to return home every night and is not strongly supervised.
-Due to this, if someone is deep in their addiction, they may relapse or simply finish detox and then go back to using full time.Outpatient Detox Guide
+Conversely, someone is free to return home every night where they are not supervised.
+Due to this, if someone is not ready to change, they may relapse or simply finish detox and then go back to using full time.Outpatient Detox Guide

 These programs integrate close medical care with support services such as daily groups and counseling sessions every day.
 Both inpatient and residential detox provide 24-hour monitoring, typically by trained clinicians or nurses, depending on the specific type of Level 3 program.
 Residential detox programs that do not provide 24-hour on-site medical support are commonly referred to as “social setting” detox programs.